bman46/InstagramEmbedDiscordBot/docs/Install.md

 Unzip the downloaded file and place it in a convenient location.

 ### Step 3:
-Download or create the `config.json` file.
+Create the `config.json` file.

-You can download the `config.json` from our [Discord page](https://cdn.discordapp.com/attachments/921848709829001236/945556370487398400/config.json).
+You can manually create this file using notepad or any other text editor.
 Place this file inside the unzipped folder.
-Alternatively, you can manually create this file using notepad or any other text editor.
 Contents of the file are located in the readme for this repo.

 ### Step 4:
 Edit the `config.json` file.